Today Public Policy Institute

 The Today Public Policy Institute (TPPI) was a Maltese Think tank.
 It was not affiliated to any political party or movement.
-It got sponsorship and financial support from a variety of sources including Atlas Insurance, the Bank of Valletta plc., Mediatoday Ltd, and the Malta Council for Economic and Social Development.
+It received sponsorship and financial support from a variety of sources including Atlas Insurance, the Bank of Valletta, Mediatoday Ltd, and the Malta Council for Economic and Social Development.

-It produced reports and arranges conferences on a very wide range of topics including:
+It produced reports and arranged conferences on a wide range of topics including: